 Configure Relationships between tables

 Note: BI Connector doesn't support bidirectional cross-filtering for DirectQuery.
 For more details, refer this article.

-Step 1: Click on Mange Relationship and Manage relationship dialog pops up.
-Select New in the Manage relationship dialog as shown below.
+Click on Mange Relationship.
+Select 'New...' in the Manage relationship dialog as shown below.

-Step 3: Again select any dimension table from the drop down list as shown and relate tables to one another.
+Select any dimension table from the drop down list as shown and related table to one another.

-Step 4: Select the column GZID on both tables and a cardinality and Click Ok button.
+Select the column GZID on both tables, and select the cardinality to Many to one and click Ok button.